m1ch93l/htmxphpmvc/README.md

 ## License

-The YOUTH platform software is licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The htmxphpmvc software is licensed under the [MIT license](https://opensource.org/licenses/MIT).